ranjan-p/EDA/EDA_Deaths_US/README.md

 ![images.jpg](DUS_Images/Data_Info.PNG)

-The dataset has the following counts for unique __States & Cities__,
+The dataset has the following counts for unique __Regions, States & Cities__,

 ![images.jpg](DUS_Images/Unique_Cities_States.PNG)

 Below is the distribution of mortality based on __Regions__,

 ![images.jpg](DUS_Images/Deaths_Region.PNG)

+From the pie chart, it is clear that, the count of flu related deaths is proportional to the count of all deaths in a given region.
+Region 2, 3 & 9, has the highest count of all deaths.Region 5 & 7 has lower count of all deaths.
+Region 4, 6 & 8 has the lowest count of all deaths.

 Below is the distribution of mortality based on __Years__,